SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 ## Automatic Snapshot

-SPDocKit Service allows you to configure a schedule to create automatic SharePoint Online snapshots.
-Once configured, the SPDocKit Service can save your farm settings and send report subscriptions and alerts to selected users, document libraries, or network locations.
+The SPDocKit Service allows you to configure a schedule to create automatic SharePoint Online snapshots.
+Once configured, this service can save your tenant settings and send report subscriptions and alerts to selected users, document libraries, or network locations.
 Click [here](internal/how-to/subscriptions-and-alerts/create-new-subscription) for more information on how to do this.

-It is not required to have Local Admin privilages for a service account.
-It can be any account, even Local System.
-See [here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190(v=vs.85).aspx) for more information on the Local System account.
+The service account can be any account, including the Local System Account.
 While setting up the service account via configuration wizard, simply choose what is more convenient to you.

-__Please note:__ Local System account can be used only for SPDocKit service (not possible for SPDocKit Insights Service) if one of the folowing conditions are met:
+__Please note:__ The Local System account can be used to run the SPDocKit service (but not the SPDocKit Insights Service) if one of the following conditions are met:
 * You are using an embedded database.
 * You are using SQL Authentication to connect to your database.
 * You are using a local SQL Server.